 Directions: Mix the ingredients together until combined.
 Pipe onto bottom of macaron cookie and stick together with another macaron cookie.
 My notes: I used a whisk and mixed it by hand.
 My butter wasn’t quite soft enough so I popped it all into the microwave for about 8 seconds and then continued mixing.

-For the cookies: Be gentle with them, fold in the batter really slowly.
+For the cookies: Be gentle with them, fold the batter in really slowly.
 Even when you’re checking on them in the oven, only open the door a crack so you can peer in.
 You don’t want to disrupt the heat or the stability of the cookies.
 Make sure you don’t hold onto the batter while it’s in the piping bag, you need to push it out from above otherwise your hands will be heating up the mixture and that may make it a bit runnier.
 Don’t try and pipe the batter into a circle, just press it all down and let it form a circle on it’s own.
-There are videos on Youtube if you’re not sure what I mean, just search it!
+There are videos on Youtube so if you’re not sure what I mean, just search it!

 I love that these treats are gluten free because it means everyone in my family can enjoy them!
 They’re all very much loving the ones I made and said they’re better than the ones I brought home from the bakery on Valentine’s day – definitely a lot more successful than I thought my first attempt would be!
 Let me know what you think and if you have any tips or recommendations 🙂 Thanks for reading!